LauraKaraliene/Semester-Project-2/README.md

 The project connects to the **Noroff API**, specifically the **Auction Endpoints**, enabling:

+- **Authorization**: Users can login and logout.
 - **Create Listings**: Users can add items for auction.
 - **Place Bids**: Registered users can bid on listed items.
-- **Retrieve Data**: The platform fetches user details, auction listings, and bid data.
+- **Retrieve Data**: The platform fetches user profile details, auction listings data, and bid data.

 ## Built With